 Execution limits restrict apps that aren’t in the foreground and take over resources, and location limits prevent apps from excessively querying your phone’s location services.

-This feature optimize your apps background process while you are not using them like some application always querying your phones location and take resources and battery.
-Now Oreo will control your apps when they are on the non-functional mode in the background which means cutting off broadcasts, background service, and location updates.
+This feature optimizes your app’s background process while you are not using them like some application always query the location of your phone and take resources and battery.
+Now Oreo will control your apps when they are in the non-functional mode in the background which means cutting off broadcasts, background service, and location updates.

 7) Turn on Wi-Fi Automatically

 People who don’t have access to Wi-Fi at work or school will love this feature.

 When you go out from your school or home and then you turn off your Wi-Fi radio in Android Oreo (by disabling Wi-Fi in setting or from toggle), everything will behave as it normally would.
 So you’ll save battery by not having your phone scan for access points all day.

 But when you get back home, Oreo can use your phone’s location to see that you’re back around your home Wi-Fi hotspot, and it will automatically turn your Wi-Fi radio back on.

 Read also :- Google Snake Mods: Use Mods in Snake Game

 If you’re a fan of emoji, you’ll like Android Oreo’s 50 redesigned emojis.
 A new version of Android usually means a bunch of new emojis, and Oreo is no different, in fact, Google has redesigned the entire emoji icon set this time around.